Arriving in the UK

 Prior to travelling to the UK, you will need to show evidence of a negative Covid-19 test (effective from 15 January 2021) as per the information here and from an approved test centre (within 72 hours of the date of travel).
 Everyone will also need to complete a passenger locator form before travelling.
 From the 15 February 2021, you will also need to book a test package which includes Covid-19 tests on day 2 and day 8 of your quarantine as per the guidance here.

-The government has declared that all visitors to the UK will have to isolate for 10 days upon arrival to the UK.
+The government has declared that visitors to the UK from those on the 'amber' list will have to isolate for 10 days upon arrival to the UK.
 If your country is not on the 'red list' you can also isolate for a shorter period if you wish to pay for a private Covid-19 test on or after the 5th day and receive a negative result, please see the guidance here.
-The list is subject to change, so please double check the list before making plans and travelling to the UK.
+Those travelling from green lists will still need to book a test upon arrival but do not need to isolate.
+These list are subject to change, so please double check the lists before making plans and travelling to the UK.

 All prospective international students are also reminded to review advice from their government about travel restrictions.
-The current UK government guidance is not to travel unless necessary, and for most courses, teaching will be online until 27 March 2021.
+The current UK government guidance is not to travel unless necessary, and for most courses, teaching is currently online.

 If you have just arrived, you may need to quarantine for 10 days - please check the government guidance.
 Once in quarantine you should only leave to get food essentials or medical attention.
 You can organise for food to be delivered through websites such as Uber Eats, Deliveroo, and Just Eat; or from supermarkets such as Morrisons, Asda or Tesco which deliver groceries.

 If you can't leave quarantine, are self-isolating because you don't feel well, or haven't been able to arrange for British currency or a British bank account, you can contact the University for support with food by filling in this form.